mrtazz/leoric/README.md

 ## Macros

 Since Leoric is based on m4 macros, whatever you define in your macros files will be substituted.
-The only other default substitution is that filenames that contain the macro `PROJECTNAME` will have it replaced with the project's name (either whatever you passed in with `-n` or the basename of the current directory).
+The only requirement right now is that your macros are in a file called `leoric.m4` in the include directory you provide with the `-I` flag.
+The only default substitution is that filenames that contain the macro `PROJECTNAME` will have it replaced with the project's name (either whatever you passed in with `-n` or the basename of the current directory).

+### M4 and Markdown
+Since the default mode for m4 is to just echo lines that are comments (denoted with a `#`), this means substitution in Markdown headlines doesn't work by default.
+The way to work around this is by changing the comment token in your `leoric.m4` to something that isn't likely to appear in any of your skeleton files.
+E.g. `changecom(`@@')dnl`.

 ## Inspiration and related work